gunvir103/exodrive/short-term-improvements-prd.md

 ## 1. Executive Summary

-This PRD outlines the short-term improvements for the ExoDrive API redesign, building upon the foundation established in Week 1 (Redis caching, standardized error handling, and rate limiting).
-The focus for Weeks 2-4 is on implementing architectural improvements that will significantly enhance code maintainability, type safety, and system reliability.
+This PRD outlines the short-term improvements for the ExoDrive API redesign, building upon the foundation established in Phase 1 (Redis caching, standardized error handling, and rate limiting).
+The focus is on implementing architectural improvements that will significantly enhance code maintainability, type safety, and system reliability.

 The key deliverables include implementing a robust Service Layer Pattern to separate business logic from API routes, integrating BullMQ for reliable background job processing, and adopting tRPC for end-to-end type safety between the frontend and backend.